-Achieving the identified population goals in the 2023 Plan (direct impact) would result in the following secondary impacts to other wildlife:
+Achieving the identified population goals in the 2023 Plan would result in the following secondary impacts to other wildlife:

-- A healthy elk population at or below the habitat (biological) and ecological carrying capacity (described previously in EA) would promote a healthy overall ecosystem. - A healthy overall ecosystem promotes the well-being of all affected wildlife and habitats, including any unique, endangered, fragile, or limited environmental resources. - Effectively, managing for a healthy elk population will result in beneficial secondary impacts to other wildlife, including any unique, endangered, fragile, or limited environmental resources in the affected area. - Conversely, if FWP does not manage for healthy elk population(s), the ecosystem, vegetative communities, and populations of associated wildlife would be adversely impacted, especially with excessive numbers of elk.
+- A healthy elk population at or below the habitat (biological) and ecological carrying capacity (described previously in EA) would promote a healthy overall ecosystem. - A healthy overall ecosystem promotes the well-being of all affected wildlife and habitats, including any unique, endangered, fragile, or limited environmental resources. - Effectively, managing for a healthy elk population will result in beneficial secondary impacts to other wildlife, including any unique, endangered, fragile, or limited environmental resources in the affected area. - Conversely, if there are excessive numbers of elk above what is determined to be sustainable, the ecosystem, vegetative communities, and populations of associated wildlife would be adversely impacted.
 Reduced abundance of elk may also have some detrimental effects because predators might switch to other prey excessively and their numbers may be reduced as well.
 Managing for a healthy elk population will result in beneficial secondary impacts to other wildlife.